 Remember to clean and disinfect your workstations before and after each client.
 The government guidelines recommend allowing more time between each appointment for this extra cleaning.

 - Have strict cleaning measures for the toilet and any showers and changing rooms;

 - Have a cleaning procedure for products and items coming into your salon or mobile business;

 - Make sure you clean your equipment before going into a client’s home.

 If you have a suspected case of coronavirus in your salon, follow this government guidance for cleaning your workspace.

 Along with retraining your staff in the new cleaning and hygiene protocols, you’ll need to re-educate your clients as well.

 The government social distancing guidelines are currently two metres, or one metre with risk mitigation (including PPE) where two metres isn’t possible.

 Duncan says, “If you’re working in a salon, where is it and what facilities do you have?
 Do you have a large enough waiting room to practice social distancing or, if you have a car park, should you think about asking clients to wait in their car until their appointment?
 You need to educate your clients on the new cleaning and hygiene measures you’ve introduced and why.”

-Another hygiene measure that lots of shops and supermarkets have introduced is encouraging contactless payment.
-And this is also something recommended in the new government guidelines.
-Again, talk to your clients before they arrive to let them know you’d rather they paid by card, rather than cash.
+As we’ve learned, another hygiene measure that lots of shops and supermarkets have implemented is contactless payment, with the maximum price now at £45.
+This is still recommended in the government guidelines.
+Once you reopen again, talk to your clients before they arrive to let them know you’d rather they paid by card, rather than cash.